Addiction: The suffixes "-holic" and "-holism"

+History

 Modern research on addiction has led to a better understanding of the disease with research on the topic dating back to 1875, specifically on morphine addiction.
 This furthered the understanding of addiction being a medical condition.
 It was not until the 19th century that addiction was seen and acknowledged in the Western world as a disease, being both a physical condition and mental illness.
 Today, addiction is understood both as a biopsychosocial and neurological disorder that negatively impacts those who are affected by it, most commonly associated with the use of drugs and excessive use of alcohol.
 The understanding of addiction has changed throughout history, which has impacted and continues to impact the ways it is medically treated and diagnosed.

-The suffixes "-holic" and "-holism"

-In contemporary modern English "-holic" is a suffix that can be added to a subject to denote an addiction to it.
-It was extracted from the word alcoholism (one of the first addictions to be widely identified both medically and socially) (correctly the root "wikt:alcohol" plus the suffix "-ism") by misdividing or rebracketing it into "alco" and "-holism".
-There are correct medico-legal terms for such addictions: dipsomania is the medico-legal term for alcoholism; other examples are in this table:

-Arts
+Addiction and art

 The arts can be used in a variety of ways to address issues related to addiction.
 Art can be used as a form of therapy in the treatment of substance use disorders.
 Creative activities like painting, sculpting, music, and writing can help people express their feelings and experiences in safe and healthy ways.
 The arts can be used as an assessment tool to identify underlying issues that may be contributing to a person's substance use disorder.
 Through art, individuals can gain insights into their own motivations and behaviors that can be helpful in determining a course of treatment.
 Finally, the arts can be used to advocate for those suffering from a substance use disorder by raising awareness of the issue and promoting understanding and compassion.
 Through art, individuals can share their stories, increase awareness, and offer support and hope to those struggling with substance use disorders.